oracle-livelabs/goldengate/mysql-ggs/create/create.md

 To successfully complete this lab in your own tenancy:
 * For IAM-enabled tenancies, ensure that you [configure Identity domains for OCI GoldenGate](https://docs.oracle.com/en/cloud/paas/goldengate-service/mkmbs/#GUID-DD9C1BF8-69FE-4C9A-A2D1-74C73550ED65).
 * For non-IAM enabled tenancies, ensure that you ensure that you first [set up your Vault](https://docs.oracle.com/en-us/iaas/Content/KeyManagement/Tasks/managingvaults_topic-To_create_a_new_vault.htm#createnewvault).
 [Learn more about Vault service](https://docs.oracle.com/en-us/iaas/Content/KeyManagement/Concepts/keyoverview.htm).
+[Learn more about managing secrets](https://docs.oracle.com/en-us/iaas/Content/KeyManagement/Tasks/managingsecrets.htm).
 * Add an API key in your profile settings to be used in Task 3:

-1. Oracle Cloud console global navigation bar, click **Profile** (user icon), and then select **User settings**.
+1. Oracle Cloud console global navigation bar, click **Profile** (user icon), and then select your profile username.

     ![Oracle Cloud console User menu](images/00-01-profile.png " ")

-2. On the user details page, click **Tokens and keys**.
+2. On the user details page navigation menu, click **Tokens and keys**.

 3. Click **Add API Key**.